 With plenty of popular restaurants located in Islamorada, deciding where to dine can become a difficult decision.
 But have no fear, outlined below are 9 of the most popular restaurants in Islamorada to choose from and help ease that all-important decision-making process.

-Of course, Islamorada eateries focus on the local seafood menu, but many other questions exist, such as Where should I watch the sunset?
+Of course, Islamorada eateries focus on the local fresh seafood menu, but many other questions exist, such as Where should I watch the sunset?
 Are any local restaurants famous?
 Which restaurants are best for cocktails?
-Or even other questions such as Where should I go if I want to eat something other than seafood?
+Or even other questions such as, Where should I go if I want to eat something other than seafood?
+Who has the best key lime pie?

 Again, we have you covered, along with which mile marker (mm) each restaurant is located at too.
 Now let’s review nine of the most popular restaurants in Islamorada.